 Our Claymont DE Chiropractor, Dr. Francis is a licensed nutritionist.
 Nutrition counseling is a type of assessment or counseling that analyzes various health needs in regards to diet and exercise.
 A nutritional counseling session is a great way to help you set achievable health goals and will teach you various ways of maintaining these goals […]

-Spinal Decompression Therapy is performed by a professional chiropractor to adjust vertebrae, and ultimately provide pain relief.
-It is a popular, nonsurgical therapy option that is primarily used to treat people with mild to moderate back pain.
-When you get spinal decompression therapy, pinched nerves in the spine will be relieved, circulation is increased to […]
+Spinal Decompression Therapy is performed by a licensed chiropractor to adjust vertebrae via decompression, and ultimately provide pain relief.
+It is a popular, non-surgical therapy option that is primarily used to treat people with mild to moderate back pain.
+When you get spinal decompression therapy, pinched nerves in the spine will be relieved as neural […]

 Chiropractic medicine is focused on subtle spinal adjustments and other therapies, such as massage and cryotherapy, which minimize inflammation in the nervous system.
 Chiropractors are informed about how and where the nerves bind to the brain and will help alleviate the issues of the patient as a whole.
 Chiropractors physically examine each patient's anatomy to identify […]